LeLoomi/DynamicShortcuts/README.md

 [![GitHub issues](https://img.shields.io/github/issues/LeLoomi/DynamicShortcuts?color=red)](https://github.com/LeLoomi/DynamicShortcuts/issues)

 *This is a work in progress, using this is not recommended and if anything breaks it is not my resposibility.*
-*This project uses the [lineChanger](https://stackoverflow.com/a/35496185) code snippet by Bruce Afruz, as well as the [ImageMagick](https://imagemagick.org/) libraries.*
+*This project uses the external code, click [here](https://github.com/LeLoomi/DynamicShortcuts/blob/main/EXTERNAL-CODE.md) to see which.*